The art and science of Xanax tapering can baffle even licensed professionals, let alone the person who is suffering through the process.

 Finding and Treating Root Causes

-Did you know that a dysfunctional thyroid as well as cardiovascular health issues, a body that has accumulated toxins, and food allergies can also lead to anxiety?3
+These issues should be investigated before starting on benzos, and if so would make Xanax tapering much easier to tolerate.
+Did you know that a dysfunctional thyroid as well as cardiovascular health issues, a body that has accumulated toxins, and food allergies can also lead to anxiety?
+3

 Find Out More About the Xanax Tapering Program at Alternative to Meds

 Perhaps you or your loved one are in the difficult position of wanting to get off Xanax, yet perhaps you are feeling trapped and frustrated, not knowing exactly how to proceed.
 Do not despair.